 I love cranberries and eat very few grains, and so these grain-free, agave-sweetened treats with orange zest from definitely appeal to me.
 Instead of a grain-based cookie base, the bars use a mixture of dates and pecans combined in a food processor with grape seed oil and sea salt.

 Sometimes I feel as if my family is the only one out there that actually enjoys fruit cake ... but we can't be, because the grocery stores are packed with them during the holidays.
 Fruit cake doesn't really fit neatly into a list of gluten-free Christmas cookie recipes, but my holiday wouldn't be complete without it.
-Terri Mauro, About.com's Guide to Special Needs Children, has pulled together this list of gluten-free fruit cake recipes.
+Terri Mauro, About.com's Expert on Special Needs Children, has pulled together this list of gluten-free fruit cake recipes.
 Even if you don't really like fruit cake, some of these recipes might surprise you.